 In June 2013, when Narendra Modi's was appointed as the chairman of the national campaign committee, L K Advani submitted his resignation escalating his objection against Modi's appointment.
 But, the BJP leadership remained rigid on its choice to put Modi in front of 2014 campaign.

 A self-made man

 Besides being a revered orator and a prolific writer, he is also a caring son and a man with his brand of humour.
-Those who have associated with him for long are of the opinion that the idea of power is exciting to him.
-Next time you wonder how he could garner so much of national attention, think of this.
-He underwent a rigorous training in the US on public relations and image management.
+Those who have been associated with him for long are of the opinion that the idea of power is exciting to him.

 Face of Development - Favorite among the leaders of India Inc.

-With so many brand images of Narendra Modi existing in a juxtaposed manner, it is to be seen which one suits his greater agenda and helps him in the upcoming Lok Sabha polls.
+With so many brand images of Narendra Modi existing in a juxtaposed manner, it is to be seen which one suited his greater agenda and helped him in winning the 2014 Lok Sabha polls.

 Narendra Modi Facts and Information

 |Born||17 September 1950 at Vadnagar, Bombay State, India|

 |Marriage||The issue of Modi's marriage became a minor controversy.
 It was later revealed that he had been betrothed as a child but had refused to acknowledge the union later on.|